dipshanadh/company-website/src/index.md

 title: "Kopila Coders"
 layout: "layouts/home.njk"

+metaDesc: "Kopila Coders - Your Fast, Lightweight, SEO-Friendly, and Accessible Web Design Partner in Nepal.
+Craft your dream website with our talented young developers."

 intro:
-  eyebrow: "Building Websites is our"
-  main: "Bread & Butter"
+  eyebrow: "We are"
+  main: "Kopila Coders"
-  summary: "Let us help you craft your dream website with our team of talented creatives."
+  summary: "We help organizations by crafting their stunning website with our team of talented creatives."
   buttonText: "See our work"
   buttonUrl: "/work"
   image: "/images/bg/toast.jpg"
   imageAlt: "Buttered toasted white bread"

 primaryCTA:
-  title: "Crafting Digital Excellence is Our Expertise"
+  title: "Optimized Websites for All Devices"
-  summary: "Elevate your online presence with our team of young web developers."
+  summary: "Elevate your online presence with websites that are SEO-friendly and accessible to everyone, on any device."
   buttonText: "Explore our portfolio"
   buttonUrl: "/work"
 ---